 Rotherfield Primary School's safeguarding policy provides clear direction to all school stakeholders about expected practice in dealing with safeguarding issues.
 It makes explicit the school’s commitment to the development of good practice and effective procedures, ensuring that safeguarding concerns and referrals are handled sensitively, professionally and in a way that supports and protects the needs of the child.

-Miss Bishop is the Designated Safeguarding Lead, and Mrs Hunt is the Deputy Designated Safeguarding Lead.
-Mrs H Miller is our Safeguarding Governor.
+Miss Bishop is the Designated Safeguarding Lead, and Mrs Seymour is the Deputy Designated Safeguarding Lead.
+Mrs C Hanson is our Safeguarding Governor.

 Child protection is a part of safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.